Giving Opinions ESL Activities, Games and Worksheets

 Explain Yourself

 In this communicative giving opinions speaking activity, students practice giving opinions and asking embedded questions to gain more information.
-In groups of four, students take it in turns to choose a numbered opinion card and a controversial issue from the board, e.g. card number 3 and cloning.
-Each student then completes that numbered card with their opinion on the topic.
-Next, students mix the four opinion cards together.
-The first student then picks up a card, reads out the opinion, and guesses who the card belongs to.
-After the writer has been correctly identified, the group members use embedded questions to ask the writer to explain a little more about their opinion on the issue.
-If students have opposing views, they have a brief debate.
-When the students have completed all the cards, they share which topics caused the most debate with the class.
+In groups, students take turns choosing a numbered card and a controversial issue from the board.
+Each student then completes the opinion phrase on that numbered card with their opinion on the topic.
+Students then mix the opinion cards together.
+Next, the first student picks up one of the cards and reads the opinion to the group who guesses which student. the card belongs to.
+The writer then reveals themselves to the group, who then ask the student embedded questions to get them to explain more about their opinion and feelings on the issue.
+If the students have opposing views on their cards, they have a brief debate on the topic.
+The next student then chooses a number and controversial issue, and so on.
+Afterwards, groups give feedback on which topics caused the most debate and who gave the most convincing arguments.

 Explain Yourself Preview